Andy-Waine/README-Ready/README.md

-<h1 align="center">ReadME Generator</h1>
+<h1 align="center">✅📝🖥️ ReadME-Ready 🖥️📝✅</h1>

 ![badge](https://img.shields.io/badge/license-Open-brightgreen)<br />

 ## Description
-🔍 An app built using Node.js that allows you to easily create a custom ReadME for your project.
+🔍 Starting a new project?
+Use README-Ready, a Node.js application that creates a custom README generated in HTML to be copy and pasted right into your code.

 ## Table of Contents